 In my quest to please my little girl and feed her wholesome meals and keep money in my wallet, I have developed a fail-proof homemade copy-cat version of Panera's Mac and Cheese.

-Seriously guys, this creamy mac and cheese is EASIER than boxed Mac and Cheese–no draining pasta or orange powdered mixes.
+This creamy mac and cheese is EASIER than boxed Mac and Cheese--no draining pasta or orange powdered mixes.
 And tastes a heck of a lot better.

 I am telling you this mac and cheese dinner is a dream come true for cheese lovers, pasta lovers, and people who just want a quick bowl of comfort food.

 - Noodles: Use whole wheat or regular elbow noodles.
 Unfortunately, I have not had success making this mac and cheese with gluten-free pasta, as gluten-free pasta tends to release a lot of starchy liquid that leaves a film in the sauce.
 If you have success making this mac and cheese gluten-free, please share which brand of pasta you used in the comments.

-- You can use chicken or vegetable broth in this recipe.
-Water can be used in place of stock, but it won’t be as flavorful.
+- Stock: You can use chicken stock or vegetable broth in this recipe.
+Water can be used in place of stock, but the dish will not be as flavorful.

 - Milk: Use any fat percentage you like.
 If you want this mac and cheese to taste just like Panera's Macaroni and cheese, use half and half in place of milk and follow the rest of the recipe as stated.
-It creates a recipe that is a copycat version of Panera Mac and Cheese.

 - 1 teaspoon salt